luisfelipehernandezmora/Selenium_Web_Testing/Selenium.md

 1. We are going to explore the different options and capabilities of [Selenium](https://www.selenium.dev/documentation/).
 2. Live-code an example in a test website.
 3. See how to test a webpage with different cases, users, check and detect unexpected behaviors or bugs.
-4. (If time enough) Will get some important elements of a webpage like title, headers, source code, imbedded links.

 ## What are people going to get after the talk?
 1. An overview of the capabilities of this module.